b0o/clerk-sdk-node-named-exports-repro/README.md

 clerk.verifyToken(process.env.TOKEN).then(console.log)
 ```

 To run the examples, you'll need to set the `CLERK_API_KEY` and `TOKEN` environment variables.
 The `CLERK_API_KEY` is used to initialize the Clerk client, and the `TOKEN` is used to verify a token.
 I am generating the token elsewhere using `SignedInAuthObject.getToken()`.
+Really, the value of these variables isn't super important, because the issue occurs at import time, not runtime.

 ### 4.10.5 working example